-Levels of Discipline drades 0-12 Code of Conduct Offense Level 1 Level 2 Level 3 Level 4 Libel/Slander to an Employee Any statement or portrayal on the internet, social media, or any other communication which falsely disparages the professional competence or reputation of school staff.
-The severity of the offense and prior history may be used to determine level 3 or 4. • • Severe Willful Misconduct (Fighting) No regard for directives during the physical altercation • Marketing/Buying and/or Selling Items • Improper Driving • Inappropriate Sexual Conduct Consensual sexual activity on school grounds • • Sexual Misconduct Non-consensual either by force or age-includes sexting The severity of the offense, prior history, and law violation may be used to determine level 3 or 4. • • Violation of Security Procedures • • • Vandalism (Criminal Mischief) The severity of the offense, prior history, and law violation may be used to determine level 3 or 4. i i • • Weapon or Other Dangerous Instrument/Look-a-Like Weapon The severity of the offense, prior history, and law violation may be used to determine level 3 or 4.
-1) • • Drug/Alcohol Possession 1st Offense: 10 day suspension but waived to 5 days if family decides to accept referral for a substance abuse assessment from an accepted provider and accepts the recommendation of the assessment.
+Code of Conduct Offense Level 1 Level 2 Level 3 Level 4 Libel/Slander to an Employee Any statement or portrayal on the internet, social media, or any other communication which falsely disparages the professional competence or reputation of school staff.
+The severity of the offense and prior history may be used to determine level 3 or 4.
+Possible level 4 example: Pattern of documented incidents of the offense - • • Severe Willful Misconduct (Fighting) No regard for directives during the physical altercation • Marketing/Buying and/or Selling Items • Improper Driving • Inappropriate Sexual Conduct Consensual sexual activity on school grounds • • Sexual Misconduct Non-consensual either by force or age-includes sexting The severity of the offense, prior history, and law violation may be used to determine level 3 or 4.
+Possible level 4 example: Non consensual touching of student genitalia.
+Sharing inappropriate pictures of a student with multiple students • • Violation of Security Procedures • • • Vandalism (Criminal Mischief) The severity of the offense, prior history, and law violation may be used to determine level 3 or 4.
+Possible level 4 example: Retaliating against a teacher after a poor grade is received by slashing a teacher's tire • • Weapon or Other Dangerous Instrument/Look-a-Like Weapon The severity of the offense, prior history, and law violation may be used to determine level 3 or 4.
+Possible level 4 example: Using a look alike gun to intimidate or harm.
+Use of defensive repellents e.g. 'pepper spray'" to harm another student • • Drug/Alcohol Possession 1st Offense: 10 day suspension but waived to 5 days if family decides to accept referral for a substance abuse assessment from an accepted provider and accepts the recommendation of the assessment.
 The assessment must be from a provider approved by the school district.
-2nd Offense: Immediate 10 day suspension and recommendation for administration hearing which may result in expulsion. • •
+2nd Offense: Immediate 10 day suspension and recommendation for administration hearing which may result in expulsion. • ٠